dfilipuk/red-dragon-news/README.md

 # Red Dragon News

-News portal in Syfony 3
+News portal in Symfony 3

 ## Build and run